Helena van Essen

 Photo: Mahn- und Gedenkstätte Düsseldorf

-The statue is situated in the building where the Gestapo (secret state police) and later the SS (a paramilitary organization within the Nazi party) reside.
-They recruit 40,000 forced labourers for the war industry in this region.
-Political and racial “popular enemies” are detained, interrogated and often tortured here before being deported to concentration or extermination camps.
-Of the Jews from Düsseldorf who do not flee, only 60 return after the war, which is 2%.
+The statue stands in the building that housed the Gestapo (secret state police) and later the SS (a paramilitary organization within the Nazi party) at the time.
+They recruit 40,000 forced laborers for the war industry in this region.
+Political and racial ‘enemies of the people’ are detained, interrogated, and mostly tortured here before being deported to concentration or extermination camps.
+Of the Jews from Düsseldorf who did not flee, only 60 of them return after the war, which is 2%.

 ‘The Vélodrome d’Hiver raid’, 12,000 Jews are arrested.
 1942.
 Wed.
 II.
 France Paris.
 Part Tower of Babel, Art installation © Helena van Essen‘The Vélodrome d’Hiver Raid’